loral-labs/oauth-proxy/README.md

   - **Success (200 OK)**: No body, indicates successful operation.
   - **Error (400 Bad Request / 500 Internal Server Error)**: Error message as plain text.

-2. Next run an authorization request as shown below:
+### 2. Next run an authorization request as shown below:

+Note that these endpoints use `auth.loral.dev` as the hostname.

 ```
 curl -X GET \